Bethany's success story

 A small setback or change of heart can often lead to better opportunities.
-Beth, who joined our Geography BA degree programme through Clearing, discusses the advantages of studying at Queen Mary.
+Bethany Harris, who joined our Geography BA degree programme through Clearing, shares with us the advantages of studying at Queen Mary.

 Everyone at QMUL is incredibly friendly!
 During your time here, you are likely to make friends with students who come from a variety of different backgrounds studying a wide range of subjects, who have arrived here from across the globe.
 Also, you will be able to share your passion for geography with students who are just as enthusiastic about the subject as you are.

 What do you enjoy most about your course?

 The teaching standards are incredibly high at Queen Mary.
 I find all lecturers very approachable, especially if you are struggling to understand a concept.
 They are happy for you to email them or drop in during their office hours to discuss any issues that you might have.
 Beyond that there is so much support within the School of Geography and at QMUL.
 In particular, my first-year personal tutor made all the difference and gave me an immeasurable amount of support and encouragement that I am forever grateful for.
 Also, the Peer Assisted Support Scheme (PASS) is excellent as it allows you to discuss areas of assignments you are struggling with, with second and third year students.

 You also get the opportunity to study a wide range of topics from post-medical geography to economic geography and lots more.
 During your degree, you can undertake fieldwork in locations such as the USA, Malaysia and India.
 But, even if you're not keen on travelling like myself, there are still a ton of non-field trip modules available for you to choose from.